You might think it would be obvious, but how to know if halloumi is off is actually a pretty common question.

 Halloumi seems to last forever when the packet has not been opened, actually up to a year when refrigerated.

-So, how do you know if halloumi is off?
+So, how do you know if Halloumi is off?

 It’s pretty much just like other cheese; it can be subject to both bacterial and fungal growth.